The great New York pass comparison: which pass should you get?

 In the following table, you can see how much you’d save with one of the New York Passes.

-Note: the New York Citypass and the Freestyle Pass aren’t made for this type of travel, since they both only include relatively few attractions.
-We’ve therefore not included them in this table.
+Note: the New York City Pass isn’t made for this type of travel, since they both only include relatively few attractions.
+We’ve therefore not included it in this table.

-If you want to see a ton of attractions in New York and also have some time for that (in our example, 7 days), then the New York Pass is the best option for you.
+If you want to see a ton of attractions in New York and also have enough time (in our example, 7 days), then the New York All-Incusive Pass is the best option for you.

-The savings with the New York Sightseeing Pass is only a little lower, so it’s worth taking a look at the included attractions.
+The savings with the New York Explorer Pass and the New York Sightseeing Flex Pass is only a little lower, so it’s worth taking a look at the included attractions.
 Your own itinerary will probably look a little different than our example itinerary.

-Traveller #2: seeing the most important sights quickly
+Traveler #2: quickly see the most important sights

 If you’d like to visit as many attractions as possible in New York in as little time as possible, we’ve put together a small example itinerary that you can be done in three days.